algoprog/DeCodR/models/autoencoder/README.md

-# DeCodR
-Code & Repo Search with Autoencoders
+# Code & Repo Search with Autoencoders

 We can use this model implementation: https://github.com/shentianxiao/text-autoencoders